Liberatii/documentation/docs/reference/supported_oracle_syntax/autonomous_transactions.rst

 Autonomous transactions emulated due to execution SQL via PostgreSQL dblink.
 We have  to use dblink_fdw to create the remote server and user mapping.

-In addition, we create a wrapper for an autonomous function(procedure) with we call helper function ``dbt.autonous_exec`` with function parameters.
+In addition, we create a wrapper for an autonomous function(procedure) with the call of helper function ``dbt.autonous_exec`` with function parameters.

 Oracle